 1. Quiet the storm.

-First and foremost, before you can consider any other actions to take, unless you can dial back the negativity playing and decompress your emotional reactions of worry, anger, frustration to name a few, you won't be able to accomplish much.
+First and foremost, before you can consider any other actions to take to create a focused mind, unless you can dial back the negativity playing and decompress your emotional reactions of worry, anger, frustration to name a few, you won’t be able to accomplish much.
 Too much negative messaging shuts down your mind to a more positive direction or at least your ability to strategize for the life you want to have.
-So, first, check in with yourself and see what road blocks are there and work on those.
+So, first, check in with yourself and see what roadblocks are there and work on those.

 2. Don’t just react.

 Distractions and stresses are inevitable.
 But, rather than mindlessly succumbing to them, stop and use your intuition, your judgement and other senses to assess if that is urgent enough to bump out the other activity you were engaged in (hopefully your walking routine, bike ride with family, cooking a healthy dinner or even relaxing and gazing at the stars).
 Think first before you allow something to interrupt you.
 Can you come back to it later?
 Is it really more important than what you are doing now?

 Give yourself permission to turn off the phone or only check email and social media twice a day to keep your distractions from all the beeps minimized.
 You could even create a special ringer for your children’s calls or other important people that you can answer for if there is an emergency to soothe your worries about not answering all phone calls.

 Don’t miss this: Check out these great ways to relax if you have a hard time unwinding.